ipfabric/docs/docs/support/security_bulletins.md

 The HTTP/2 protocol allows a denial of service (server resource consumption) because request cancellation can reset many streams quickly, as exploited in the wild in August through October 2023.

-This affects particularly customer having an internet facing IP Fabric instance.
+This affects particularly customers who have an internet-facing IP Fabric instance.

 ### Workaround